geosolutions-it/MapStore2/docs/user-guide/widgets.md

 * Add the widget to the map with the <img src="../img/button/save-icon.jpg" class="ms-docbutton"/> button

-Just below the preview, the user is allowed to set:
+Just below the chart's preview, the user is allowed to set:

 * The widget **Title**